userquin/vite-ssg/README.md

 You can change the `locale` name using `localePathVariable` on `i18nOptions`.

-The default locale will not be included in the browser url, unless it is explicitly configured in the `defaultLocaleOnUrl: true` option, or your routes contain a dynamic route as a higher level route.
+The default locale will not be included in the browser url, unless it is explicitly configured with `defaultLocaleOnUrl: true` option, or your routes contain a dynamic route as a top level route.

 ### Components and composables